 After the hardware configuration is ready, check that the Toolchain / IDE field is set to STM32CubeIDE and select Generate Under Root, then click Generate Code:

-Back in CLion, when the CMake project loading completes, we are prompted to select the board config file.
-The list of suggestions is taken from the set of board config files shipped with OpenOCD in the Openocd-Installation/share/openocd/scripts/board folder:
+Back in CLion, when the CMake project loading completes, you will be prompted to select a board config file.
+The list of suggestions consists of board config files shipped with OpenOCD in Openocd-Installation/share/openocd/scripts/board:

-Click Copy to Project & Use to add the selected board config file to your project tree.
+Click Copy to Project & Use, and the selected board config file will be added to your project tree.
 You will be able to open and adjust it in the editor.

 Edit source code

-When you change the MCU configuration in CubeMX and click Generate Code, your CLion project is updated automatically:
+When you change the MCU configuration in CubeMX and click Generate Code, your CLion project gets updated automatically:

 While editing the files generated by CubeMX, always enclose your code in the